 The Virginia Department of Labor and Industry has adopted emergency workplace safety standards for the COVID-19 pandemic to protect workers by mandating appropriate personal protective equipment, sanitation, social distancing, infectious disease preparedness and response plans, record keeping, training and hazard communications in workplaces across the Commonwealth.

-Per Governor Northam’s announcement, the Commonwealth will enter Phase 3 of reopening July 1, 2020.
-Notably, the 50 percent of capacity limit on restaurants will be lifted, though social distancing requirements remain in effect.
-Gyms, fitness centers and other businesses will see some relaxation in restrictions as well.
+The Commonwealth has entered Phase 3 of reopening.
+Notably, the 50 percent of capacity limit on restaurants has been lifted, though social distancing requirements remain in effect.
+Gyms, fitness centers and other businesses have some relaxation in restrictions as well.